 Phonics and National Tests

 At Southfields, children are taught to read through a systematic phonics programme called 'Letters and Sounds'.
 Research shows that teaching phonics in a structured way is an effective method of teaching young children to read.
 See the attachment below called 'Letters and Sounds' for an interactive outline of the Phonic Phases taught.
+We also teach alternative phonics which is for pupils who benefit from a different approach when learning to read.
+This involves strategies such as flashcards.

 The Department for Education introduced the phonics screening check in June 2012.
 They define it as a “short, light-touch assessment” to check each childs phonics knowledge.
 It helps schools to confirm whether each child has made the expected progress and is on track to become fluent readers who can enjoy reading for pleasure and for learning.